ethanbass/mzinspectr/README.md

 ### Peak identification

 There is preliminary support for peak identification by searching a user-provided mass-spectral database through the `ms_search_spectra` function.
-It takes several parameters, including an ms-dial alignment object (`x`), a spectral database (`db`), the column or columns to identify (`cols`), the maximum retention index shift to exclude a match from consideration (`ri_thresh`), the relative weight to give spectral similarity versus retention index similarity (`spectral_weight`), the number of results to return (`n_results`), and the number of cores to use for parallel processing (`mc.cores`).
+The database can be loaded into R from an MSP file using the It takes several parameters, including an ms-dial alignment object (`x`), a spectral database (`db`), the column or columns to identify (`cols`), the maximum retention index shift to exclude a match from consideration (`ri_thresh`), the relative weight to give spectral similarity versus retention index similarity (`spectral_weight`), the number of results to return (`n_results`), and the number of cores to use for parallel processing (`mc.cores`).

 To compile a mass spectral database, I recommend using [mspcompiler](https://github.com/QizhiSu/mspcompiler).